Stoginator/Stoginator/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on finishing school, writing awesome code, and finding work after graduation!
+- 📫 How to reach me: [trastogi6@gatech.edu](mailto:trastogi6@gatech.edu)
+- 💬 Visit [Movie Reviews](www.tanishsmoviereviews.com)!
+New review every month!
+Send me your feedback about the site and especially your film opinions!

+My repositories:
+- [Movie Reviews](https://github.com/Stoginator/MovieReviews): a static website built with idiomatic HTML and the latest CSS!
+Hosted proudly on GitHub Pages!
+- [UI Designs](https://github.com/Stoginator/UIDesigns): a collection of user interface prototypes built in Adobe XD and Figma

 <!--
 **Stoginator/Stoginator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.